9 Minute Read

-Did you know you can actually use a password to lock your phone?
-Sure, it’s easier to just punch in a few numbers to quickly open your phone—but using a password will give you a better chance at keeping your phone secure.
-Just go to “Settings,” then “Touch ID & Passcode” to make the change.
+Did you know you can use an actual password to unlock your phone?
+Sure, it’s quick and easy to just punch in a few numbers or draw a pattern—but using a password will give you a better chance at keeping your phone secure.
+(And no, passwords like “password0” and “abc123” just don’t cut it anymore.)

 Never worry about ID theft again.
 Get covered in minutes.

 If you have an iPhone, you can also enable the Erase All Content and Settings feature, which means if you do have a passcode and it’s unsuccessfully entered 10 times, all of your phone’s data will be wiped out.
 But having this feature enabled is probably not the best idea if you have a toddler who likes to play with mom or dad’s phone while it’s locked!

 We’ve all been guilty of ignoring our phone’s notifications that ask us to install the latest software updates.
 Delaying it for just one more day can’t hurt, right?